UChicago-FLOTO/docs/FLOTO Supported Workflow Documentation Outline.md

 FLOTO provides infrastructure for running applications but *does not* handle data collection, storage, or publishing.
 These responsibilities belong to application developers.

 1. **Developer Responsibilities**:
-   * Implement your own data collection pipeline
+   * Implement your own data collection pipeline (we have off-the-shelf data uploader applications you can configure)
-   * Only default Netrics application data can be included in FLOTO public dataset
+   * Only default Netrics application data can be included in FLOTO public dataset published on the portal
-   * All other applications must handle their complete data lifecycle
+   * All other applications must handle their complete data publication and access

 2. **On-Device Storage Options**:
    * `/share`: Ephemeral storage shared between containers
    * `/public`: Persistent storage shared across jobs/users
-   * Neither option automatically transfers data off-device
+   * Neither option automatically transfers data off-device, but can be useful for shared persistent storage across jobs

 3. **Data Transfer Approaches**:
    * Add a data uploader service to your application